Aberfan: Aberfan memorials

 The Aberfan Cemetery is where many of the victims are buried.
-The original Portland and Nabresina Stone memorials erected shortly after the disaster began to deteriorate, and in 2007 the Aberfan Memorial Charity refurbished the garden area, including all of the archways and memorials.
+The original Portland and Aurisina limestone memorials erected shortly after the disaster began to deteriorate, and in 2007 the Aberfan Memorial Charity refurbished the garden area, including all of the archways and memorials.
 The weathered masonry was replaced with polished pearl white granite, all inscriptions were re-engraved and additional archways were erected.
 In 2022 the cemetery, together with the memorial garden and the area of the tip and its slide path, were listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 The record of the Grade II* listed site describes it as being "of great national importance and meaning."

 The Coventry Playground was built in 1972 on the site of the old Merthyr Vale School, with money collected by the people of Coventry.
 The playground was officially opened by the mayor of Coventry.

 A memorial garden was opened on the site of Pantglas Primary School, which was destroyed during the disaster.
 The park was partly opened by the Queen, accompanied by the Duke of Edinburgh, on her visit to Aberfan in 1974.

 The Aberfan Memorial Charity was founded in 1989 and is responsible for the maintenance and repair of the cemetery and memorial garden.